-The project considered on May 12 located some of the senior affordable units in Building 1 and most in Building 2.
-With respect to the BMR dispersion requirement, staff concluded then that state and federal regulations prohibited the applicant from dispersing senior affordable units in the non-age restricted portion of the project.
-However, since the May 12, 2020 Planning Commission hearing, the applicant has revised the project to move Building 1's 9 BMR units to Building 2.
-As a result, the current proposal would locate all of the project's BMR units in Building 2.
-Staff has reviewed the applicant's updated letters in support of the waiver of the City's BMR unit dispersion requirements for the revised project and has concluded that the waiver is no longer justified.
-In particular, the applicant has not explained why the dispersion requirement would physically preclude development of the project.
-The applicant's previous proposal reviewed on May 12 dispersed the BMR units between the two senior buildings.
-The explanation provided by the applicant for why this is no longer feasible is a financial one; i.e., that the applicant could not get tax credit funding for the BMR units in Building 1 if they were mixed with market rate units.
-While that explanation might be sufficient to support a request for a concession (a modification of development standards that results in identifiable and actual cost savings to provide for affordable housing costs), it does not justify a waiver, which is only justified if the development standard would physically preclude the project.
-To date, the applicant has not submitted any request for a concession.
+The previous version of the project, which was considered at the May 12, 2020 Planning Commission hearing, located some of the senior affordable units in Building 1 and most in Building 2.
+With respect to the BMR dispersion requirement, had staff concluded that state and federal regulations prohibited the applicant from dispersing senior affordable units in the non-age restricted portion of the project.
+However, since the May 12, 2020 Planning Commission hearing, and as presented at the July 14, 2020 Planning Commission hearing, the applicant has revised the project to move Building 1's 9 BMR units to Building 2, resulting in a proposal that would locate all of the project's 48 senior BMR units in Building 2.

+The Planning Commission was presented with the applicant's updated letters (dated June 25, 2020) in support of the waiver of the City's BMR unit dispersion requirements for the revised project and found that the waiver was no longer justified.
+This was because the applicant had not explained why complying with a requirement to disperse senior BMR units in both of the senior housing buildings would physically preclude development of the project.
+The applicant's previous proposal (reviewed by the Planning Commission on May 12) dispersed the BMR units between the two senior buildings, and the applicant's explanation for why this was no longer feasible was a financial one; i.e., that the applicant could not get tax credit funding for the BMR units in Building 1 if they were mixed with market rate units.
+This cost-based rationale does not justify a waiver under State Density Bonus Law; a waiver of a development standard is only justified if the development standard would physically preclude the project.